olivier-m/miniature/README.rst

 To install Miniature with Pillow backend if you don't have Django installed::

-  pip install miniature "[pillow,six]"
+  pip install "miniature[pillow,six]"

 With wand backend if you don't have Django installed::

-  pip install miniature "[wand,six]"
+  pip install "miniature[wand,six]"

 If you plan to use Miniature with Django you can omit the "six" dependency::

-  pip install miniature "[pillow]"
+  pip install "miniature[pillow]"

 The library